GeorgesABrunet/ArenaGenerator/README.md

 Originally made for the title Shifting Mausoleum, the functionality was aimed to support semi-procedural arena generation for worlds in three sections, with unique behaviors for each section.
 A little more thought showed this could be built upon to support a fully modular approach to arena building.

+## Features

+- Building grids and regular polygons vertically as sections
+- Built-in generation rules to modulate building behavior for each section
+- Mesh group logic to optimize instantiation
+- Support for defining mesh origins in relation to generation (accounting for the origins that are not in a specific corner or center)
+- Data table support for generation parametrization
+- Ability to index sections to reuse in generation

 ## How to use it

 Details on how it works internally can be found in the Wiki.